The Return (The Office): Plot

-Having quit Dunder Mifflin, Dwight Schrute (Rainn Wilson) settles for a job at Staples.
-Andy Bernard (Ed Helms) relishes the thought of becoming Michael Scott's (Steve Carell) new Number Three and begins to pester Michael for attention.
-When Andy begins to irritate his co-workers, Jim Halpert (John Krasinski), after getting no support from Karen Filippelli (Rashida Jones) or Ryan Howard (B. J. Novak), recruits Pam Beesly (Jenna Fischer) to play a prank on Andy by hiding his cell phone (which plays Rockin' Robin, sung a cappella by Andy himself) in the ceiling and continually calling it.
+Having quit Dunder Mifflin, Dwight Schrute settles for a job at Staples.
+Andy Bernard relishes the thought of becoming Michael Scott's new Number Three and begins to pester Michael for attention.
+When Andy begins to irritate his co-workers, Jim Halpert, after getting no support from Karen Filippelli or Ryan Howard, recruits Pam Beesly to play a prank on Andy by hiding his cell phone (which plays "Rockin' Robin", sung a cappella by Andy himself) in the ceiling and continually calling it.

-Meanwhile, Oscar Martinez (Oscar Nunez) returns to the office from his leave of absence, and Michael wants to celebrate by asking the Party Planning Committee to throw a Mexican-themed fiesta that includes firecrackers, a chihuahua and a donkey.
+Meanwhile, Oscar Martinez returns to the office from his leave of absence, and Michael wants to celebrate by asking the Party Planning Committee to throw a Mexican-themed fiesta that includes firecrackers, a chihuahua and a donkey.
 Later, as Jim and Pam continue to call Andy's hidden cell phone, he is pushed over the edge by the combination of Jim and Pam's prank and Michael's rejection of his friendship, and in a fit of rage punches a hole in the wall.

-When Angela Martin (Angela Kinsey) finally reveals to Michael that she was the cause of Dwight's secret visit to Corporate, Michael realizes his error in forcing Dwight out and goes to Staples to ask him to return to Dunder Mifflin.
+When Angela Martin finally reveals to Michael that she was the cause of Dwight's secret visit to Corporate, Michael realizes his error in forcing Dwight out and goes to Staples to ask him to return to Dunder Mifflin.
 Angela was worried that Michael would realize the two were involved in a romantic relationship, but Michael believes that Dwight saved Angela out of loyalty to the company.
 Dwight returns to the office and, much to his delight, thinks Oscar's welcome back party is actually meant for him.

 Karen has noticed how much fun Jim and Pam had together during their prank on Andy; she confronts Jim and asks him if he still has feelings for Pam.
 Jim nods as he quietly says yes and Karen walks out of the room, visibly upset.
 Meanwhile, corporate sends Andy to anger management where he plans to get out of the 10-week program in five weeks through his usual charms: name repetition and personality imitation.